Carolista/LC-React-Studio10/README.md

 This studio focuses on using fragments, refs, and portals.
 It is recommended to view these instructions from the main repository page on GitHub where the markdown formatting and images are displayed.

-You're going to finish an salon web page that should ultimately let a user click on the photo of a stylist and get a modal with various details about that person.
+You're going to finish a salon web page that should ultimately let a user click on the photo of a stylist and get a modal with various details about that person.
 Pretty straightforward, but there's a few steps involved.
 All the styling has been done for you using the styled-components library.

 ---